wtoivo/RM2-ODL-quali-book/book/05-Ethics_rigour_reflexivity.Rmd

   * What are my values (i.e. what is important to me)?
   * What about my beliefs?
 How might these have influenced my thinking?

 Here we have some data from Braun & Clarke - there are different datasets to choose from.
-If you want to use the ones from Braun & Clarke, you can either choose the 'childfree' dataset or the 'healthy eating' dataset.
-However, we know that some topics might be difficult for people, so please do choose a topic of your own preference if you would rather  - any qualitative dataset (e.g. from UK Data Service) or news article would be fine.
+If you want to use the ones from Braun & Clarke, you can either choose the ['childfree'](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EWq1HW7Xm_BKnobsU_GRpcIBlSvnQ4k6XhFqBkszClAwWg?e=q4lc97) dataset or the ['healthy eating'](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EdfitbKwhodKo8Kmj9szNgwBNmt313A8dYknAiehHdy2lg?e=0vWOnu) dataset.
+However, we know that some topics might be difficult for people, so please do choose a topic of your own preference if you would rather  - any qualitative dataset (e.g.from UK Data Service) or news article would be fine.

 ### Activity 1